HL7/smart-app-launch/spec/index.md

   </tbody>
 </table>

-The EHR authorization server SHALL return a JSON structure that includes an access token or a message indicating that the authorization request has been denied.
+The EHR authorization server SHALL return a JSON object that includes an access token or a message indicating that the authorization request has been denied.
 The JSON structure includes the following parameters: